AshishBhatnagar17/BallBuster/README.md

-﻿# Welcome to CANVAS 2D SHOOTING
+﻿# Welcome to the BALL BUSTER🥎 - Canvas 2D Shooting Game !!

-Hi! my first html canvas **game**, I have created this using vanilla JavaScript.
+I have created this using vanilla JavaScript.
 You can see the **Controls** and **Rules** below

 ## Demo